Florian-Heringa/chatty-mcchatface-langchain-fastapi/README.md

 - Add multiple sessions based on ID.
 - Buttons for deleting history, starting new chat session.
 - Database for history persistence after restarting server.
+- Use the Langchain streaming API to display results dynamically.

 ### Sources
 - Image logo created with: [deepai.org](https://deepai.org/)